 Even at the tender age of eleven, I could not climb the stairs from the basement to tell my parents what had happened.
 What is more upsetting is that I am uncertain to why.
 I may have been afraid of not being believed although, it is more likely that I feared being blamed.
-Instead of saying anything, I slipped soundlessly into a chair at the kitchen table to sit next to the middle brother whom I trusted.
+Instead of saying anything, I slipped soundlessly into a chair at the kitchen table to sit next to the middle brother, Wes.
+The only one in that house whom I trusted.

 “Johnny tried to kiss you, didn’t he?”

-This omission in the form of a question startled me and I could only nod.
+Johnny was Wes’ older brother and this omission was in the form of a question.
+This startled me, but I could only nod.
 Wes was doing his homework and I sat stunned, scared and unmoving.
-Until, of course, his dad came in and shooed me away to the basement again.
+Until, of course, his dad came in.
+This wiry man was my mother’s best friend’s husband and he shooed me away to the basement again.

 “Wes doesn’t need any distraction during his studies.”
 His father had said.